SilkRose/Pony/stories/metal-magic/metal-magic.md

 "What's oxidi– whatever you said?"

 "It's when the metal reacts to the air and moisture around it.
-On copper, this patina forms on the outer layer and can act like a protective layer."
+You might know it better as rust, especially on iron and steel.
+On copper it's called patina, and it can act like a protective layer on the outside."

 She put the piece back and pointed at the bin right next to it.
-"That bin is number one copper, it's been completely cleaned and has no extra bits and has minimal patina."
+"That bin is number one copper.
+It's been completely cleaned, and has no extra bits and not much patina."

 She levitated a piece from the number one box and showed them.
-This piece was much shinier than the last piece, but still had some patina on it.
+This piece was much shinier than the last, but it still had some off-color splotches.

-"We buy number one copper for 4.5 bits per pound, and number two copper for 4.25 bits per pound."
+"We buy number one copper for four and a half bits per pound, and number two copper for four and a quarter."

 After they got a good look at it, she put the piece back in the box.